 |

-This lecture is essentially a
+This talk is essentially a

 biography of John Betjeman with